 The VDOC has a policy to investigate all crimes related to sexual abuse and sexual harassment in their facilities.
 Policy 409.09, Page 1, paragraph 3, states that the DOC will respond to, investigate, and support the prosecution of sexual abuse within Vermont's correctional system and externally in partnership with law enforcement.
 Interviews with investigative staff indicate that all incidents are taken seriously and investigated according to policy and procedure.
 Investigations are conducted promptly, thoroughly and objectively.
 Reports received from third parties or anonymous sources are investigated.
 The VDOC policies state that Administrative investigations will be conducted by the Agency of Human Services Investigative Unit (AHS- IU) and all criminal cases are investigated by the Vermont State Police.
-In some instances, whereby the AHS-IU refuse to investigate an incident, the case is referred back to the facility to investigate.
-SOSCF facility has five trained investigators to conduct PREA investigations.
+In some instances, whereby the AHS-IU refuse to investigate an incident, the case is referred to the facility to investigate.
+NWSCF facility has ten trained investigators to conduct PREA investigations.
 These investigators have received the required specialized training for conducting investigations in a confinement setting.
 I interviewed a sampling of the investigators and reviewed their training records for compliance with this standard.
 Investigators are trained to gather and preserve direct and circumstantial evidence, including any available physical and DNA evidence and any available electronic monitoring data; they can interview alleged victims, suspected perpetrators, and witnesses; and shall review prior complaints and reports of sexual abuse involving the suspected perpetrator.
 Once an incident appears to be criminal in nature, the case is forwarded to the Vermont State Police (VSP) for investigation.
 The VSP will refer cases for prosecution.
 The facility will not conduct compelled interviews.
 These interviews would be conducted by the VSP.
 Investigators access the credibility of the witness on an individual basis.
 Investigators use the standard preponderance of the evidence when considering or weighing the evidence in a case.
 The VDOC does not utilize polygraph or other truth telling devices in PREA investigations.
-I located two inmates who stated that they had reported a case of sexual abuse in the facility.
-During the interview of these two individuals, I learned that one incident was alleged to have happened in 2012.
-The other case did not arise to the level of sexual abuse.
+I interviewed six inmates who stated that they had reported a case of sexual abuse in the facility.
+During the interviews I determined that five of the cases were sexual harassment cases.
+Each case was reported and investigated.
+Staff responded immediately.
 Agency policy prohibits the use of any polygraph or other truth telling device examinations.
 All administrative investigations are documented and include an analysis of whether staff actions or failure to act contributed to the incident.
 All criminal investigations are documented in a written report that contains a thorough description of the physical, testimonial, and documentary evidence and attaches copies of all documentary evidence where feasible.
 All substantiated allegations of conduct that appears to be criminal shall be referred for prosecution by the VSP.
 All written reports referenced in paragraphs (f) and (g) of this section are retained for as long as the alleged abuser is incarcerated or employed by the agency, plus five years.
 The VDOC has entered an MOU with the AHS-IU that provides for the retention of these files.
 This is documented in the MOU, Page 2, section f.
 Interviews with investigative staff confirmed that investigations would continue even upon the departure of the alleged abuser or victim from the employment or control of the facility or agency.
-Agency staff, to include the Agency Head, PREA Coordinator, PREA Compliance Manager and Investigative Staff all confirmed in interviews that when AHS-IU or VSP are conducting an investigation on their behalf, they will cooperate fully to ensure the investigative entity has access as needed and attempt to remain informed about the progress and status of the investigation.
+Agency staff, to include the Agency Head, PREA Coordinator, PREA Compliance Manager and Investigative Staff all confirmed in interviews that when AHS-IU or VSP are investigating on their behalf, they will cooperate fully to ensure the investigative entity has access as needed and attempt to remain informed about the progress and status of the investigation.